Opiate and opioid withdrawal

 Toggle: English / Spanish

 These drugs can cause physical dependence.
-This means that a person relies on the drug to prevent symptoms of withdrawal.
-Over time, greater amounts of the drug become necessary to produce the same effect (drug tolerance).
+This means that a person relies on the drug to prevent withdrawal symptoms.
+Over time, more of the drug is needed for the same effect.
+This is called drug tolerance.

-The time it takes to become physically dependent varies with each individual.
+How long it takes to become physically dependent varies with each person.

-When the person stops taking the drugs, the body needs time to recover, and withdrawal symptoms result.
-Withdrawal from opiates can occur whenever any chronic use is discontinued or reduced.
+When the person stops taking the drugs, the body needs time to recover.
+This causes withdrawal symptoms.
+Withdrawal from opiates can occur any time long-term use is stopped or cut back.

 Early symptoms of withdrawal include: